Are you fans of visiting the Mayan Ruins throughout Mexico and learning about their history?

 - It is a UNESCO World Heritage Site.

-- Palanque was one of the most powerful cities in classic Maya.
+- Palanque was one of the most influential cities in Classic Maya.

-- By 2005 the excavated area had covered 1 square mile.
-It is believed that there are still over 1000 structures still overgrown by jungle ready to be discovered.<
+- By 2005, the excavated area had covered 1 square mile.
+Over 1,000 structures overgrown by the jungle are believed to still be waiting to be discovered.

 Mayan Ruins of Palenque